What is Facebook?

 Learn more about the benefits and risks associated with how people use social media like Facebook.

-Facebook is used for: content sharing, live streaming, location sharing, messaging/online chat, online relationships and photo/video sharing
+Facebook is used for: content creation, live streaming, location sharing, messaging/online chat, online relationships and photo/video sharing.

 Messenger, linked to and accessible via Facebook, is used for content sharing, messaging/online chat, online relationships, photo/video sharing, screen capture, voice chat and video calling.